Your Basket

 Person putting moisturiser onto finger.

-Are there any possible side effects for using tea tree oil for spots?
+Are there any possible side effects of using tea tree oil for spots?

 However you choose to implement tea tree oil into your routine, the indisputable step is to always perform a patch test before using it on your skin.